vodquang96/django-anymail/docs/tips/securing_webhooks.rst

 the data or calling your signal receiver function.

-In addition to a single "random:random" string, you can give a list of authorization strings.
-Anymail will permit webhook calls that match any of the authorization strings:
+In addition to a single "random:random" string, you can give a list of authentication strings.
+Anymail will permit webhook calls that match any of the authentication strings:

    .. code-block:: python